Ajinkya0721/React-CRUD/README.md

 Bootstrap: For responsive design and layout.
 How to Run:

-Clone the repository: git clone https://github.com/yourusername/repositoryname.git Navigate to the project directory: cd repositoryname Install dependencies: npm install
+Clone the repository: git clone https://github.com/Ajinkya0721/React-CRUD.git Navigate to the project directory: cd React-CRUD Install dependencies: npm install
 Start the application: npm start
 Contributions: Feel free to fork this repository and make contributions.
 For any issues or feature requests, please open an issue.